lspeigel/FinalProject2/README.md

   On the site you can go the 5 different sections using the navigation bar.
   All the data that we use in the views is stored under the static folder.

+There is view for each map and each plot.
+We created the maps and plots with csv files using pandas then saved them as images.

+We created a form to display the mortality causes by neighborhood.
+To do that, we created a table using a csv file and only included the columns with mortality data.
+We also created a dropdown menu to filter out the table by neighborhoods.
+This is all included under a single view.

+We then created a different view for each section or page of our webapp:
+-	The “Home” section displays two images and text in a individual template
+-	The “Causes of death” section displays 9 different images in an individual template.
+-	The “Infant mortality” section display a single image in an individual template.
+-	The “Plots” section displays 6 images in an individual template.
+-	the "Neighborhood" section displays the form view in an individual table

+We coded templates for all the different sections and used Django girls for the design.

 5. Challenges

 We created a SQL database and were able to successfully make a table that we wanted to display on the website, but we were not able to get the code to work in Django.

+We were able to install the database in the django app and attempted to create models to do the tables but were unable.
+Something wen't wrong when doing the migrate command on terminal and we never accessed the database.